KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

   observedGeneration: 1
 ```

-### <a id='status-docs'></a>`status.docs`
+### <a id='status-docs'></a> `status.docs`

 `status.docs` contains a human-readable explanation of the content of the component.
+It is useful
-It's useful for CLIs and UIs, and provides a clean summary of the component.
+for CLIs and UIs and provides a clean summary of the component.

 #### Example